Missouri Tigers football: Arkansas

 Missouri and Arkansas first met in 1906 in Columbia, Missouri, and played each other five times prior to Missouri joining the SEC in 2012, and then becoming Arkansas' permanent cross-division rival in 2014.
 The annual meeting was dubbed the Battle Line Rivalry.
 On November 23, 2015, a new rivalry trophy was unveiled for the annual game.
-Missouri leads the series 10-4 as of the conclusion of the 2022 season, which saw the Tigers win 29-27.
+Missouri leads the series 12–4 as of the conclusion of the 2024 season, which saw the Tigers beat Arkansas 28–21 in Columbia.